fritzmg/contao-facebook-gallery/README.md

 ## Template data

 For each image of the gallery, there is additional data available via `$col->fbData`.
 For example `$col->fbData->id` contains the Facebook ID of the image and `$col->fbData->album->name` contains the Facebook album's name.
-Since version `1.5.0` this also contains the Facebook link of the image.
+Since version `1.5.0` the Facebook data also contains the Facebook link of the image.

 ## Notes